Hassiummm/Elementary-Differential-Geometry/README.md

 # Basic Information #

 This is a note for *Elementary Differential Geometry* by O'Neil.
-I will summarize the contents with corrections to typos and supplementary materials if needed.
+I will summarize the contents with corrections to typos.
+I might also write supplementary materials for clarifications if needed.

 # Plans #